These Space party games will have the kids floating in space, hunting aliens and searching for moon rocks. It couldn't be more fun!

 Equipment : Space hoppers (one for each team), obstacle course

-These are great space party games.
-If you have any more space games please share it.
+These are great games for the kids.
+If you have any more games please share it.